 Subscribe to our Fishingmag Free Trout & Salmon Fishing Newsletter and we’ll send you a download link for your free copy of our 100 page e-book: The Complete Guide to Sea-Run Trout Fishing

 Waimakariri River trout and salmon fishing are great after work activities for those living close by.
 The Waimakariri River is often described as an “after work fishery” because of it’s close proximity to the city of Christchurch.
 Indeed there can’t be many cities in the world where it is possible to catch sea-run brown trout and quinnat salmon just 30 minutes drive from the city centre.

-The Waimakariri is a medium sized river, highly braided in its middle reaches, but flowing in just one main channel for the last few miles before emptying into the sea at the small holiday settlement of Pines Beach.
-Tidal influence effects the river as far up as the old Main North Road bridge.
+The Waimakariri is a medium-sized river, highly braided in its middle reaches, but flowing in just one main channel for the last few miles before emptying into the sea at the small holiday settlement of Pines Beach.
+Tidal influence affects the river as far up as the old Main North Road bridge.
 Salmon fishing is best during the first weeks of March though surprisingly there is less angling pressure this late in the season.

 The Waimakariri River usually fishes best for salmon later in the season with March being the best month.